Autholius/blue-corundum/README.md

 Currently, I am using:
 * Ruby v.2.5.0
+* Bootstrap
-* Cucumber, Capybara, and RSpec for testing
+* Cucumber, Capybara, and RSpec
 * Travis CI for integration testing
 * Snyk for security validation